Siriusmart/youtube-tui/docs/src/basic_usage.md

 Press `Enter` to select a video or playlist from any lists, then move the cursor to the *bottom item* where you can play, download and open the webpage in browser.

-### Playlist views

-The playlist page allows two different view modes, the first of which is *commands view* - similar to what the video page offers.

-The other one is *videos view*, which allows you to look at each videos in the playlist individually.

 ## Command mode

 Command mode is like that of Vim, it can be started by pressing `:` when nothing is selected.